EdCamp Ukraine: Other projects for educators

-In 2018, the I National summit-challenge "EdCamp-Angels in Action" was held in Odessa, Ukraine, and was visited by 100 mini-EdCamps coordinators from across the country.
+In 2018, the I National summit-challenge "EdCamp-Angels in Action" was held in Odesa, Ukraine, and was visited by 100 mini-EdCamps coordinators from across the country.
 During the summit, nine organizations joined the union to support New Ukrainian School (Нова Українська Школа) reform.

 In 2018, EdCamp Ukraine published a book, Improving with EdCamp: How to hold educational unconferences for your community, which illustrates EdCamp Ukraine's main principles and education methods as well as step-by-step advice for offering a mini-EdCamp in any city.
 The same year, the organization introduced their own online course, How to Organize EdCamp for Your Community.

 Also in 2018, three training sessions organized by EdCamp Ukraine, the Ministry of Education and Science of Ukraine, the United Nations Population Fund, and other Ukrainian organizations were held to certify experts for their anti-discrimination project.
 Forty-seven members attended to increase their knowledge and skills.

 In October 2021, the EdCamp Ukraine team presented a course titled Educators' Professional Development: New Regulations And Possibilities, on the Ukrainian online course platform Prometheus.
 EdCamp Ukraine also has its own educational podcast on YouTube and Mixcloud online platforms.

 In March 2020, EdCamp partnered with the Ministry of Education and Science in Ukraine and other organizations to hold a national online professional development training session for 4,000 educators.
 That same year, an online meeting was held to discuss the reopening of educational institutions after the COVID-19 quarantine, as well as innovations in education with Ukrainian specialists and public figures such as Lilia Hrynevych.

 Next, EdCamp Ukraine, with Ukrainian and Swedish partners, set up a contest among young educators from the Donetsk and Luhansk regions of Ukraine; 30 educators took part.

 From November to December 2020, EdCamp Ukraine ran an EdCamp online marathon for educators to discuss, learn, and incorporate new teaching methods and practices during the worldwide epidemic of COVID-19 and the period of distance education.